Thursday, September 14, 2023

 2020s

-Their only world is tight against them, personal, its single line reaching the distance between thumb and eyes.
-At one end of the line, near their thumbs, they swipe the real up or down or back and forth, all beings flicked swiftly in and out of existence in a space not three inches across.
-They communicate through digital traces, cartoon winks, words half spelled.
-All other spaces and actions, their gestures and dress, the form of their bodies, even the food they eat—it all exists to be gathered into the tiny screens, only becoming real once it is glanced over by other eyes, flicked into relevance by other thumbs.
+Their only world is tight against them, personal, its single line the distance between fingertip and eyes.
+At one end of the line they swipe the real up or down or back and forth, all beings flicked swiftly in and out of existence in a space not three inches across.
+They communicate through digital blurbs, cartoon winks, words half spelled.
+All other spaces and actions, their gestures and dress, the form of their bodies, even the food they eat—it all exists to be gathered into the tiny screens, only becoming real once it is glanced over by other eyes, flicked into relevance by other fingers.
 They compete through digital traces, scores tallied up for all to see in devices that spy on them as they spy on each other.
 Empire.

 QED: Idiocy, Ltd.